Looking after your cat

 Time to say goodbyeDownload pdf

-Small pets do not live as long as humans.
-Thinking about euthanasia – literally, a “gentle and easy death” – is something that no pet owner likes to dwell on, but sadly it is a decision that many pet owners eventually have to face.
+Cats do not live as long as humans.
+Thinking about euthanasia – literally, a "gentle and easy death" – is something that no pet owner likes to dwell on, but sadly it is a decision that many cat owners eventually have to face.

-Happy, healthy pets are bright, active and investigative.
-When sick or in pain, they are hunched, inactive and not interested in food.
-Assessment of pain can be difficult even for vets, and sometimes the only way is to try painkillers (only use those prescribed by a vet) to see if behaviour returns to normal.
+Cats do not necessarily show pain by crying or yowling.
+Assessment of long-term pain can be difficult even for vets, as animals (and people) tend to adapt their behaviour to cope.
+Sometimes the only way is to try using painkillers (only use those prescribed by a vet) to see if your pet brightens up.

 Arriving at a decision

-Persistent and incurable inability to eat, signs of pain, distress or discomfort, difficulty in breathing, and painful sores that will not heal are all indications that euthanasia should be considered.
-You know your pet best, so try to make a reasoned judgement on his or her quality of life.
-Your vet will help and will often make a recommendation.
+Persistent and incurable inability to eat, vomiting, signs of pain, distress or discomfort, or difficulty in breathing are all indications that euthanasia should be considered.
+You and your family know your pet better than anyone else, so try to make a reasoned judgement on quality of life.
+Your vet will help you with this, and will often make a recommendation.
 If you are hoping for an improvement in your pet's condition, setting a time limit may be a sensible option.
-Sadly, not all small pets die peacefully in their sleep at home.
-Many reach a point when their quality of life is unsatisfactory and a decision for euthanasia has to be made.
+Sadly, few cats die peacefully in their sleep at home.
+Most reach a point when their quality of life is unsatisfactory and a decision for euthanasia has to be made.

-Living with a chronically ill animal can be emotionally draining.
-The time needed for care may be considerable and not everyone can cope.
-If there is no chance of a recovery, it may be better to opt for euthanasia.
-Sometimes there is a risk of sudden and unpredictable deterioration.
-If you are unable to make arrangements for your pet to receive emergency care (all vets in the UK have to make provision for this), euthanasia may be kinder.
+Living with a chronically ill cat can be emotionally (and financially) draining.
+Often there is a substantial time commitment involved in care.
+Not every owner is able to cope and, if there is no chance of a recovery and you are unable to give your cat the degree of care needed for a comfortable life, it may be better to opt for euthanasia.
+With some invalid cats there is the possibility of a sudden and unpredictable deterioration.
+If you are unable to make arrangements for your cat to receive emergency care (all vets in the UK have to make provision for this) euthanasia may be a better option.

 What actually happens?

-Consider taking time off work to get over the event.
-Explain the situation to the receptionist at your vet’s when you make the appointment, as you will probably be offered a quiet time for your visit.
-You may want a friend or family member with you for support.
-Some vets make house visits if you prefer this option.
-If your pet is already hospitalised, then ask to visit and say goodbye if you wish.
+It may be a good idea for a friend or family member to come with you for support.
+Some vets will agree to make house visits if you prefer.
+If your pet is already hospitalised, then you can ask to visit and say goodbye if you wish.
 However, if your pet is under an anaesthetic, it may be kinder to agree to euthanasia without waking him, and perhaps to see him afterwards.

-The vast majority of euthanasias proceed smoothly with little distress to the animal.
-Even if there are difficulties, it is still a quick procedure, which can save many days or weeks of suffering and a painful end.
+The vast majority of euthanasias proceed smoothly and quickly with little distress to the animal.
+Even if there are difficulties, it is still a quick procedure that can save your cat many days or weeks of suffering and a painful end.

 What happens afterwards?

-You may wish to opt for cremation arranged by the vet.
+Most people opt for cremation arranged by the vet.
 Usually, this is communal cremation with other pets but you can arrange for individual ashes to be returned, although this may be expensive.
 There are pet cemeteries for which vets usually have details, or you can take the body home for burial.
-If you are undecided, then vets can usually store the body whilst you consider.
-Do not be embarrassed to ask if you wish to keep some fur, or perform a ceremony such as saying a prayer – vets are quite used to such requests and will be sympathetic.
+If you are undecided, then vets can usually store the body while you consider.
+Don’t be embarrassed to ask if you wish to keep a lock of hair, or perform a ceremony such as saying a prayer – vets are quite used to such requests and will be sympathetic.

 Other pets may notice the loss and respond to it.
 They may be unsettled and lose their appetite for one or two days.
 It may help if they see the body of the deceased pet.
 Giving them extra attention may provide some comfort.

-Sooner or later you may start to think about getting another pet.
-No two pets are the same and, although another may have characteristics in common with your previous pet, he or she will have a different personality.
-Your relationship will not be a “replacement” but it can still be rewarding.
-Everyone is different and, when you feel you want another pet, you will probably find the new pet is a worthy successor.
-The knowledge you have gained from caring for your pet could be put to good use caring for one of the many pets currently in shelters for want of an experienced owner.
+Sooner or later you may start to think about getting another cat.
+No two cats are the same and, although another may have characteristics in common with your previous cat, your new cat will have a different personality.
+Your relationship is not a “replacement” but it can still be rewarding.
+Everyone is different, and when you feel that you want another pet, you will probably find that your new cat is a worthy successor.
+The knowledge you have gained from caring for your cat could be put to good use caring for one of the many cats currently in shelters for want of an experienced owner.